Measuring data types: Data Types as (Co)algebras

 The natural numbers are usually defined in this way in functional programming these days, but the basic idea of this definition goes all the way back to Peano \cite{peano}.
-We read the above definition as saying, first of all, that the type \texttt{Nat} has a term \texttt{Zero} :: \texttt{Nat} and a function $\mathtt{Succ} :: \mathtt{Nat} \to \mathtt{Nat}$ (i.e. terms $\mathtt{Succ} n :: \mathtt{Nat}$ for every $n :: \mathtt{Nat}$).
+Lawvere \cite{lawvere2004functorial} gave it its categorical instantiation that we use here.
+We read the above definition as saying, first of all, that the type \texttt{Nat} has a term \texttt{Zero} :: \texttt{Nat} and a function $\mathtt{Succ} :: \mathtt{Nat} \to \mathtt{Nat}$ (i.e.~terms $\mathtt{Succ} n :: \mathtt{Nat}$ for every $n :: \mathtt{Nat}$).
 Second of all, inherent in the \texttt{data} keyword, \texttt{Nat} is defined to be \emph{freely generated} by these two \emph{constructors}, \texttt{Zero} and \texttt{Succ}.
 A type being freely generated is about how the programming language allows one to define functions out of a type.
 For \texttt{Nat}, it suffices to define such a function on the constructors \texttt{Zero} and \texttt{Succ n}.

-When taking the categorical, denotational semantics of such a programming language, the body of such a definition is interpreted as specifying an endofunctor; the interpretation of \texttt {Nat} is then taken to be the initial algebra of this endofunctor.
+When taking the categorical semantics of such a programming language, the body of such a definition is interpreted as specifying an endofunctor; the interpretation of \texttt {Nat} is then taken to be the initial algebra of this endofunctor.

 That is, for \texttt{Nat}, the specification above gives two constructors $\mathtt{Zero} :: \mathtt{Nat}$ (equivalently a function $\mathtt{Zero} \colon 1 \to \mathtt{Nat}$ where $1$ denotes the unit type) and $\mathtt{Succ} \colon \mathtt{Nat} \to \mathtt{Nat}$ (where $1$ is a terminal object).
 Categorically, the existence of such morphisms is equivalent to the existence of one morphism $\mathtt{Zero + Succ} \colon 1 + \mathtt{Nat} \to \mathtt{Nat}$.
 Thus, an object $X$ of a category $\C$ has the ``structure of \texttt {Nat}'' if it has a morphism $1 + X \to X$ (assuming that $\C$ has a terminal object $1$ and coproduct $1 + X$).
-We are led then to consider the endofunctor $1 + - \colon \C \to \C$ that sends $X \mapsto 1 + X$, and algebras $(X, f \colon 1 + X \to X)$ of $1 + -$.
+We are led then to consider the endofunctor $1 + \id \colon \C \to \C$ that sends $X \mapsto 1 + X$, and algebras $(X, f \colon 1 + X \to X)$ of $1 + \id$.